srp33/CodeBuddy/README.md

 ##### Running the middle layer

 Use the `cd` command to change your current working directory to `middle_layer`.
 Then execute the `run_middle_layer` script.

+### Setting up a course

+Here you will learn how to create a course in CodeBuddy.
+When you first run CodeBuddy, it will show you a screen that allows you to specify settings for a new course.
+We hope this page is self explanatory, but below is a short description of these settings.

+* *Title* - The title of the course.
+Make sure the title reflects the contents of the course so that students will be able to recognize it.
+Example: *Demo Course*.
+* *Introduction* - Indicate who developed the course and describe the concepts and skills that are taught in the course.
+* *Visible to students* - An instructor can keep a course hidden from students until they are ready to release it.
+* *Allow students to download their code for this course?* - Students often wish to download code for the assignments and exercises that they have completed.
+This setting allows them to do that (or not) for the entire course (with some exceptions).
+* *Passcode* - Optionally, you can specify a passcode that students must enter before they can register for the course.
+* *Virtual Assistant configuration* -
+The goal is to automate the process of helping students when they are stuck on programming exercises.
+It uses the Chat Completions endpoint of OpenAI's API (similar to what is used by ChatGPT).
+To enable this feature, you must specify configuration information in YAML format, as shown in this example.
+Then you must indicate whether this feature is enabled in the settings for each assignment.